mikebasta/softballmeetup/README.md

   1.  **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.

   2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
 “Src” is a convention for “source code”.
+In your **`/pages`** folder, any file you create in here is treated as an individual page on the site.
+Gatsby creates an endpoint for this page.

   3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.